Ludwig Borchardt: Life

 Recently, controversy has arisen with the assertion that Borchardt smuggled the bust of Nefertiti out of Egypt by reporting it as an artifact made of gypsum.
 However, the Swiss art historian Henri Stierlin has claimed that the bust is a copy dating from 1912.

+In 1928, he published a proposal for the construction of the Great Pyramid.
+It uses an outside straight ramp that runs vertically towards the pyramid and grows with the height of the pyramid.